johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 - Nor are evangelists solely responsible for reaching people outside the community (though both may do these things, at times).

--	What they are called to be is inspirers, facilitators, catalysts and equippers, whereby a *whole community* learns to mutually support one another---with hospitality and pastoral care---*and* to evangelise those outside the Messianic Community.
+-	What they are called to be is inspirers, facilitators, catalysts and equippers, whereby a *whole community* learns to mutually support one another—with hospitality and pastoral care—*and* to evangelise those outside the Messianic Community.

 ### Summary: Discipling into allegiance ###